Toledo Museum of Art: Center for the Visual Arts and the Glass Pavilion

 A Center for the Visual Arts, designed by Frank Gehry, was added in the 1990s.
 It includes the museum's library as well as studio, office, and classroom space for the art department of the University of Toledo.

 In 2000, the museum chose the architectural firm of SANAA to design a new building to house the institution's glass collection.
 It was the firm's first commission in the United States.
 Front Inc. was appointed to assist the architects in developing technical concepts for the glass wall systems.
 Much of the $30 million Glass Pavilion's financing came through the largest public fundraising drive in Toledo's history.
 The building's curved glass walls were imported from China.

 The 74,000-square foot Glass Pavilion opened in August 2006 to considerable critical acclaim.
 ArtNet described it as "a striking symbol of cultural power.
-Intended to give pride of place to the institution’s collection of art glass."
+Intended to give pride of place to the institution's collection of art glass."
 In his review for The New York Times, Nicolai Ouroussoff wrote, "Composed with exquisite delicacy, the pavilion's elegant maze of curved glass walls represents the latest monument to evolve in a chain extending back to the Hall of Mirrors at Versailles."
-Ouroussoff commented on the pavilion's relationship with the museum's other buildings: "The Glass Pavilion is part of a loosely knit complex that includes the Beaux-Arts-style art museum here and the University of Toledo’s Center for the Visual Arts, designed by Frank Gehry.
-With its grand staircase leading up to a row of Ionic columns, the original museum is both a temple to art and a monument to the belief in high culture’s ability to uplift the life of the worker.
-The new structure’s low, horizontal form, fits in this context with remarkable delicacy, as if the architects hesitated to disturb the surroundings."
-The Pavilion is host to 700 public glass blowing exhibitions per year, as well as cutting edge community events such as (Re)New Year's Days, a one-of-a-kind experience inspired by art, yoga, movement, and meditation, and Art of the Cut, a celebration of Black barbers and their roles as artists and men's wellness advocates that was sponsored by ProMedica.
+Ouroussoff commented on the pavilion's relationship with the museum's other buildings: "The Glass Pavilion is part of a loosely knit complex that includes the Beaux-Arts-style art museum here and the University of Toledo's Center for the Visual Arts, designed by Frank Gehry.
+With its grand staircase leading up to a row of Ionic columns, the original museum is both a temple to art and a monument to the belief in high culture's ability to uplift the life of the worker.
+The new structure's low, horizontal form, fits in this context with remarkable delicacy, as if the architects hesitated to disturb the surroundings."
+The Pavilion is host to 700 public glass blowing exhibitions per year, as well as community events such as (Re)New Year's Days, inspired by art, yoga, movement, and meditation, and Art of the Cut, a celebration of Black barbers and their roles as artists and men's wellness advocates that was sponsored by ProMedica.

 The building showcases the museum's original glass collection and several new works, including one prominent glass sculpture by Dale Chihuly.